tgotwig/vidmerger/README.md

 Successfully generated 'output.mp4'! 😆🎞
 ```

-per default it goes through the filename extensions `avchd,avi,flv,mkv,mov,mp4,webm,wmv` and merges all mp4 files to out.mp4, all webm files to out.webm, and so on 😊 When everything went smooth, it should look like this:
+per default it goes through the filename extensions **avchd,avi,flv,mkv,mov,mp4,webm,wmv** and tries to merge all mp4 files to out.mp4, all webm files to out.webm, and so on 😊 When everything went smooth, it should look like this:

 ```fish
 ↪ exa -lh | awk '{print $2,$7}'